MetriqOrg/go/ingest/README.md

 # **Example**: Ledger Statistics
-In this section, we'll demonstrate how to combine a backend with a reader to actually learn something meaningful about the Stellar network.
+In this section, we'll demonstrate how to combine a backend with a reader to actually learn something meaningful about the Lantah Network.
 Again, we'll use a specific backend here (Captive Core, again), but the processing can be done with any of them.

 More specifically, we're going to analyze the ledgers and track some statistics about the success/failure of transactions and their relative operations using `LedgerTransactionReader`.
 While this is technically doable by manipulating the OrbitR API and some fancy JSON parsing, it serves as a useful yet concise demonstration of the ingestion library's features.